 Through defining a clear ban on discrimination in the labour market, we are enabled to promote equal opportunity to active participation in the Icelandic labour market and prevent forms of social isolation.
 Additionally, the aim of such legislation is to avoid the persistence of divided racial merit taking root in Icelandic society.

 Employers defray, at minimum, 10.17 % of the wages into a separate bank account registered in each employee’s name.
-This amount substitutes wages when the employee takes time off work due to holiday leave, most commonly taken in the summer.
-If an employee has not accrued enough in this account for a fully financed holiday leave they are still permitted to take a minimum of 24 days leave in agreement with their employer with a portion being holiday leave without pay.
+This amount substitutes wages when the employee takes time off work due to holiday leave, most taken in the summer.
+If an employee has not accrued enough in this account for a fully financed holiday leave, they are still permitted to take a minimum of 24 days leave in agreement with their employer with a portion being holiday leave without pay.

 Working hours and national holidays

 Working hours are governed by specific legislation.
 This entitles workers to certain rest times, meal and coffee breaks, and statutory holidays.
-A normal workweek in Iceland is 40 hours from Monday to Friday.

 Sick leave while employed